rajatroy-dev/concepts/android/LiveData/README.md

 9. Add the corresponding state and methods to manipulate state.

+10. Data type of state must be of type `MutableLiveData`.

+11. Add special get method to get data.

-10. Add a view model factory class.
+12. Add a view model factory class.

-11. Inherit from `ViewModelProvider.Factory`.
+13. Inherit from `ViewModelProvider.Factory`.

-12. Specify the variable that is to be injected via constructor.
+14. Specify the variable that is to be injected via constructor.

-13. Add the boilerplate code similar to below:
+15. Add the boilerplate code similar to below:

     ```
     override fun <T : ViewModel> create(modelClass: Class<T>): T {